influxdata/kapacitor/client/API.md

 To delete a topic make a `DELETE` request to `/kapacitor/v1/alerts/topics/<topic id>`.
 This will delete all known events and state for the topic.

->NOTE: Since topics are dynamically created, a topic may return after having deleted it, if a new event is created for the topic.
+>**Note:** Since topics are dynamically created, a topic may return after having deleted it, if a new event is created for the topic.

 #### Example